Let’s talk about dating.

 Imagine dating as the wildest rollercoaster you’ve ever ridden at a theme park.
 Depending on your taste for thrill, you were either very reluctant OR you were thoroughly excited.
 You might be somewhere in between, filled with both a healthy sense of hesitation and excitement.

 Now imagine your experience once you’re on the ride.
-It slowly cranks up an incline before it descends and ascends into twists and turns, dips and whips that toss your head in all directions.
+It slowly cranks up an incline before it descends and ascends into twists and turns, dips and whips that toss your body in all directions.
 You’re either screaming, laughing or a little bit of both.
-You may have your hands in the air or grasping, for dear life, the bar keeping your secure.
+You may have your hands in the air or grasping, for dear life, to the bar keeping your secure.

 That’s the same experience with dating.
 You enjoy it or you hate it, depending on who you are.
 There are some, like me, who are somewhere in the middle.